HGangloff/dgmrf/doc/source/index.rst

 Changelog:

+* v0.1.1:

+    - Major code improvements for graph-DGMRF.
+We now have posterior means from exact and approximate computations.

 * v0.1.0:

     - Major improvements and code cleaning.
 Satisfying results for the graph DGMRF now (no more stop_gradient, now using a BCOO A matrix that speed up a lot computations).
 All notebooks have been updated.